open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 To leverage even more vision features during Visual Navigation, you can also use the Isaac SDK, ZED SDK, or other AI technologies to leverage the GPU for:

   * Object detection or semantic segmentation
+    * `isaac-ros-peoplenet` and `isaac-ros-peoplesemsegnet` for person recognition and semantic segmentation of people from mapped spaces.

   * Ground or freespace segmentation
   * Explore other VSLAM, VIO, or 3D Mapping technologies